camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ![Script Task](../reference/bpmn-processes/assets/bpmn-symbols/script-task.svg)

 Script tasks cannot natively be executed by the Zeebe engine.
 They behave like normal service tasks instead, which means you must run a job worker that can execute scripts.
-One available option is to use the [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker), provided as community extension.
+One available option is to use the [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker), provided as a community extension.

 If you do this, the following attributes/elements are migrated:
 * ```camunda:scriptFormat```